 Talking about Dementia and What’s Possible

-We talk about dementia as openly as possible and believe that we need to be dementia-facing if we’re to improve opportunities for those living with dementia.
+We talk about dementia as often and openly as possible and believe that we need to be dementia-facing if we are to improve opportunities for those living with dementia.
 We speak at community events and to groups in our community to raise awareness of what’s possible and what we offer.
 We also speak at conferences and training events to highlight and share our work and the evidence behind it to colleagues and professionals.

-Cambridgeshire offers a variety of dementia-related resources to the local community but it can hard to identify what is available and if it’s right for you.
+There is a variety of dementia-related resources available in Cambridgeshire but it can be hard to identify what is available and if it’s right for you.
 Our community calendar identifies events that support or include individuals living with a dementia, care partners, family and friends as well as health and social care professionals.